jknack/handlebars.java/handlebars-maven-plugin/README.md

 * suffix: The file extension.
 Default is: ```.hbs```.
 * minimize: True, to minimize the output file with the google closure compiler.
 Default is: ```false```.
 * includeRuntime: True, if you want to include the ```handlebars.runtime.js``` in the final output.
 Default is: ```false```.
+* templates: The specific list of templates to process.
+Optional.
+By default all the templates will be processed.

 i18njs
 ======